tldr-pages/tldr/pages/linux/x11vnc.md

 # x11vnc

 > A VNC server that will enable VNC on an existing display.
-> By default, once a client disconnects the server will terminate.
+> By default, the server will automatically terminate once all clients disconnect from it.

 - Launch a VNC server that allows multiple clients to connect:

 `x11vnc -shared`

-- Launch the server where the user can only view the screen, and will continue to run even after the last client disconnects:
+- Launch a VNC server in view-only mode, and which won't terminate once the last client disconnects:

 `x11vnc -forever -viewonly`